albert-yu/sicp/README.md

 # Structure and Interpretation of Computer Programs

-Selected solutions to exercises from _Structure and Interpretation of Computer Programs_
+These are my solutions to exercises from _Structure and Interpretation of Computer Programs_.
+The book's PDF is available [here](https://web.mit.edu/alexmv/6.037/sicp.pdf).

 ## Running the examples